Federal Inmate Population is now 206,609 people.

 Are You Eligible for VA Medical Care While Imprisoned?

-While incarcerated veterans do not forfeit their eligibility for medical care; however, current regulations restrict VA from providing hospital and outpatient care to an incarcerated veteran who is an inmate in an institution of another government agency when that agency has a duty to give the care or services.
+Incarcerated veterans do not forfeit their eligibility for medical care; however, current regulations restrict VA from providing hospital and outpatient care to an incarcerated veteran who is an inmate in an institution of another government agency when that agency has a duty to give the care or services.

 VA may provide care once the veteran has been unconditionally released from the penal institution.
 Veterans interested in applying for enrollment into the VA health care system should contact the nearest VA health care facility upon their release.

-Can Your Spouse, Children, or Dependent Parent(s) Receive Any of the Money Not Paid To You Because of Imprisonment?
+Can Your Dependent(s) Receive Any of the Money Not Paid While You Are Imprisoned?

 VA can take all or part of the benefits you are not receiving and apportion it to your spouse, child or children, and dependent parents on the basis of individual need.
 They should contact the nearest VA regional office for details on how to apply.
 They will be asked to provide income information as part of the application process.